 In order to ensure that the proposed new service will be accessible to health center patients, and that the health center will be able to maintain appropriate control over service delivery, the service must be provided at an approved site (see definition above) within the Federal scope of project, at a new site that will be proximate to available FQHC services, or at a location where in-scope services are provided but that does not meet the definition of a service site.
-Therefore, when requesting a change in the Federal scope of project to add a specialty service, a health center must (1) describe the specific location of the proposed service and (2) demonstrate that the service will be provided at an approved health center site, a proposed new site proximate to available FQHC services or at a location where in-scope services are provided but that does not meet the definition of a service site.
+Therefore, when requesting a change in the Federal scope of project to add a specialty service, a health center must (1) describe the specific location of the proposed service and (2) demonstrate that the service will be provided at an approved health center site, a proposed new site proximate to available FQHC services or at a location where in-scope services are provided but that does not meet the definition of a service service are provided but that does not meet the definition of the proposed service and (2) demonstrate that the service will be provided at an approved health center site, a proposed new site proximate to available FQHC services or at a location where in-scope services are provided but that does not meet the definition of a service site.
 In all cases, health centers must ensure that adequate and appropriate documentation has been secured to support and enable performance of the specialty services (e.g., translation and transportation services as needed).

 If a specialty service is provided at a location that does not meet the definition of a service site, the health center must document the manner by which the referral will be made and managed and the process for facilitating appropriate follow-up care at the health center.
 Additionally, health centers must ensure services are provided in culturally and linguistically appropriate manner based on the target population(s).
 And finally, once a service is included in the approved scope of project, it must be available equally to all patients regardless of ability to pay and available through a sliding fee scale according to 42 C.F.R.
 51c.303(f).
 Specifically, the discounted fee schedule must provide a full discount to individuals and families with annual incomes at or below the poverty guidelines (only nominal fees that do not impede access to care may be charged) and for those with incomes between 100 percent and 200 percent of poverty, fees must be charged in accordance with a sliding discount policy based on family size and income.
-No discounts may be provided to patients with incomes over 200 percent of the Federal poverty level.21
+No discounts may be provided to patients with incomes over 200 percent of the Federal poverty level.